clemsonexcel/Dashboard-Projects/Bike Share Analysis/README.md

 - A **10% increase** would set the new price at **$5.49**.
 - A **15% increase** would set the price at approximately **$5.74**.

-Price Adjustment Estimates (Based on a $4.99 Baseline Fare)

 #### **Strategic Considerations**